AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 Next, we want to determine the energy dissipation rate for the flow leaving the jet reverser.
 For this process, you can assume that the jet remains laminar.
 The flow spreads to fill the gaps created by the walls of the diffuser tubes by the time it traverses the jet reverser.
 Jet velocity and flow rate are conserved as the jet changes direction in the jet reverser.

-8. Calculate the thickness of the jet after it does the 180 degree bend of the jet reverser.
+**8. Calculate the thickness** of the jet after it does the 180 degree bend of the jet reverser.
 The change in thickness of the jet after the 180 degree bend is due to the flow spreading out to fill in the gaps created by the diffuser pipe walls.
 :math:`W_{jet} * \bar v_{diff} = W_{sed} * \bar v_{z_{fb}}`

-9. Calculate the maximum energy dissipation rate for the flow leaving the jet reverser.
+**9. Calculate the maximum energy dissipation rate** for the flow leaving the jet reverser.
 See Equation :eq:`EDR_JetPlane` for the maximum energy dissipation rate in a plane jet and see :numref:`table_EDR_G_equations` for the value of :math:`\Pi_{JetPlane}`.

 .. code:: python